discourse/discourse-activity-pub/README.md

 #### Discourse Integration

-All direct `discourse/discourse` integration is in the `plugin.rb` and the `/extensions`.
+All direct `discourse/discourse` server integration is in the `plugin.rb` and the `/extensions`.
 Ideally, all `/extensions` will become integrations in the `plugin.rb` as `discourse/discourse` implements new server-side hooks and plugin methods.
 Some specific `discourse/discourse` updates to improve integration are suggested in `TODO` comments throught the plugin code.

 ### Tests